bunuelo/funk2/som-2009/lab1/lab1.md

 There are three commands in the relational (FOL) blocks world `[pick-up X]`, `[drop]` and `[move-to X]`.
 (To exit the blocks World REPL, type `[exit]`).

 \question

 Experiment with blocks world.
-Find a command that fails to perform your action, and find one that successes.
+Find a command that fails to perform your action, and find one that succeeds.
 Describe the conditions under which the command fails and those under which it succeeds.

 ## Reactive Agents